 How about using special glyphs like ↵ or ✔ ?
 Now that GZDoom is unicode, those shouldn't be too much of a problem to implement...
 You could even put them in a different color, like bright green, to be eye-catching.

 Nash wrote:Yep, those stupid tutorials are gonna have to be implemented...

 Please don't.
 Sometimes going for the lowest common denominator isn't going to solve anything.
 The UI problem here is that you shouldn't use 'ED' as the text to continue or save.
 It is rather obscure.
 And perhaps only having one button to respawn, or not typing 'You have died.
 Press E to respawn" is the real problem here.

-Most game tutorial are at such a retarded level that if you need the tutorial then it isn't going to help (people this helpless will just get stuck elsewhere unless you make your gameplay so basic and simple that even a toddler can do it), or you can figure things out on your own and thus don't need the tutorial.
+Most game tutorial are at such a [censored word] level that if you need the tutorial then it isn't going to help (people this helpless will just get stuck elsewhere unless you make your gameplay so basic and simple that even a toddler can do it), or you can figure things out on your own and thus don't need the tutorial.
 What's worse, by force feeding the mechanics of the game to the player you will have destroyed the discovery part of the game, which is usually the most interesting part of trying a new game.

 I dunno, I usually don't skip tutorials in a game that I haven't played before and I almost always pick up some tip or other that I might have taken too long to discover if I'd just launched into the game proper.

 I certainly don't really see any harm in simple "tool tips" (especially if they can be disabled in the menu).
 For example, if, on death, a script popped up saying "Press [USE] to respawn."
 Then the problem that Nash saw in the videos would simply vanish.

 I agree, however, that ED is obscure.
 In fact, until the discussion expanded on it, I didn't even know what was meant by ED.